Areopagus: History

 In 462/461 BC, Ephialtes may have put through reforms which deprived the Areopagus Council of almost all its functions — except that of a murder tribunal — in favour of the Heliaia.
 While this perception is corroborated by most ancient authors, it may have merely been a retrojection by those writing long after the 5th century BC.
 This is because there is little evidence to suggest that the Areopagus Council had done anything of note to warrant an attack on its powers by the time of Ephialtes.
 Nevertheless, over the course of the 5th century BC, the Areopagus Council did lose its competence over and (δοκιμασία), the initial examination of those elected into office, though it is unknown if this was because of Ephialtes.

 In The Eumenides of Aeschylus (458 BC), the Areopagus is the site of the trial of Orestes for killing his mother Clytemnestra and her lover Aegisthus.
-While this is a dramatization of the trials that would have taken place at the Areopagus, it is the only surviving tragedy that most closely resembles what Athenian citizens would recognize as a judicial proceeding.
+While this is a dramatization of the trials that would have taken place at the Areopagus, it is the only surviving tragedy that closely resembles what Athenian citizens would recognize as a judicial proceeding.
 Most general happenings are the same but with a unique twist, such as the presiding officer being the goddess Athena and all prosecutors being female and divine as well.
 One notable inconsistency in this drama is that, in the fifth-century, Orestes would not have been tried at the Areopagus council since he was claiming to have killed his mother 'with justice', rather than asserting that he had not killed her.
 A case of this nature would instead come before the ephetai at the Delphinium.

-Phryne, a hetaera of the 4th century BC who was famed for her beauty, appeared before the Areopagus Court accused of profaning the Eleusinian Mysteries.
-One story has her letting her cloak drop and so impressing the judges with her almost divine form that she was summarily acquitted.